SteveDyrdahl/phone-system/README.md

 ## Setup
 ### AWS S3
 Create a S3 bucket that will store all of the configuration files necessary.
+The Lamdba function
 * A vCard](https://en.wikipedia.org/wiki/VCard) formatted file which will be used as the addressbook.
    * The minimal implentation is an empty file.
    * If you are using iCloud, you can create an addressbook file by logging into iCloud, navigating to Contacts, click on the gear in the lower left, "Select All", click on the gear in the lower left, and "Export VCard...".